Gajamjyothsna/Water-Color-Sort-Puzzle/README.md

 # Water-Color-Sort-Puzzle
 Water Color Sort is a puzzle game in which your objective is to sort liquids by color by mixing them properly.
+Start by moving the fluids into the right tubes until there is only one color per tube.
+Think logically and find your own way to sort the colorful water.
+If you get stuck or make mistakes, you can always get a hint or undo your last movement!
+Share Water Color Sort with your friends and learn who can finish the game the fastest!